serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 ## Multi-region Deployments
 A popular pattern for introducing redundancy and achieving high-availability is to deploy your application into multiple regions.
 In our use case, we will deploy our application to two AWS regions - `us-east-1` and `us-east-2`.

+**Note**: It is more complex to do multi-region deployments when databases are involved, as you need to take care of replicating and syncing data across multiple regions.
+A DNS service like AWS Route 53 with domain mappings would have to be put in place to maintain high availability.

 ### Multiple Deploys
 We can start off with a simple workflow using the [Serverless Framework](http://www.serverless.com/framework).
 Using the framework, we can execute multiple `sls deploy` commands targeting a particular region.